Call center industry in the Philippines: Recruitment and training process

 There are various ways in which one may initiate a career in call centers, the most common of which is to apply directly to a call center's recruitment office.
 This process is commonly coined as a "walk-in" application.
 Another procedure includes an employee referral, where an applicant is referred by an existing employee of a call center.
 A person may also apply through an employment agency, which will conduct its own screening procedures, before endorsing an applicant to any call center.
+Many firms are now opening dedicated recruitment hubs to serve walk-in applicants more efficiently.
+For instance, Select VoiceCom (SVC) launched a recruitment hub in Cebu IT Park in early 2023, enabling direct hiring of local professionals and streamlining the application process for customer service, sales, and back-office roles.

 An emerging manner to apply for a career in a call center is through online application, as it provides applicants with an easier way of acquiring more information on the call center or business, an easier application and resume submission and allows Filipinos in more far or remote areas to apply.

 Outsourcing

 The global recession in 2008 resulted in the loss of jobs for many Overseas Filipino Workers (OFWs).
 This prompted the Philippine government to assist OFWs transition to call center agents.
 The government program, funded by the Overseas Workers Welfare Administration (OWWA), is part of the government's vocational scholarship program of OWWA and reintegration for OFWs returning to the country.

 This low cost industry has come under threat due to steadily-appreciating local currency.
 Philippines is now 30 per cent more expensive than India due to a 30-per cent difference in peso and Indian rupee exchange rates with the US dollar.